samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone-android.md

 1. Create a  `val sessionReplay = SessionReplay()` object to begin collecting replays.
 Pass the API key, session identifier, and device identifier.
 2. When the session identifier changes, pass the new value to Amplitude with `sessionReplay.setSessionId`.
 3. Collect Session Replay properties to send with other event properties with `sessionReplay.getSessionReplayProperties`
+4. Send the session replay data to Amplitude by calling `sessionReplay.flush`.
+Always call flush before the app is exited or sent to the background.
+For longer sessions, flush should be called periodically to prevent high memory usage (alpha).

 ```kotlin
 import com.amplitude.android.sessionreplay.SessionReplay